pcmarks/ddd_elixir_demo_stage1/README.md

 Stage 1 of this demo does not use a database.
 Instead, Cargoes and HandlingEvents are managed by [Elixir Agents](https://hexdocs.pm/elixir/Agent.html); they are saved in their respective agent's state as well as in a file cache.
 The files are loaded by default when the application is started.
 The files are named "cargoes.json" and "handling_events.json" and are in the resources directory.
 Entries can be added with any text editor so long as the id values are unique.
 Note that the starting status for a new Cargo is "NOT RECEIVED".

 ## Testing
-There are currently 24 Phoenix tests.
+There are currently 32 Phoenix tests.
 They can be run by entering the commands below.

 From the project root directory
 1. `$ cd <installation directory>`
 2. `$ mix test`

-There are currently xx Elm tests.
+There are currently 8 very basic Elm tests.
 They can be run by entering the commands below.

 From the project root directory
 1. `$ cd <installation directory>`
-2. `$ cd shipping_web/assets/elm`
+2. `$ cd apps/tracking_web/assets/elm`
 3. `$ elm-test`